reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 ---
 title: "Logical Operations Between Java Collections"
 categories: [java]
-date: 2022-01-03 06:00:00 +1000
+date: 2022-01-02 06:00:00 +1000
-modified: 2022-01-03 06:00:00 +1000
+modified: 2022-01-02 06:00:00 +1000
 author: pratikdas
-excerpt: "Collections are in important feature of all programming languages.
+excerpt: "Collections are an important feature of all programming languages.
 In this article, we will look at the some logical operations on Java Collections."
 image:
   auto: 0074-stack
 ---